NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 After user consent, the AS issues an authorization code as a grant to the Leader-Client.
 The Leader-Client then exchanges the authorization code for a Batch Token, following the standard authorization response and token request flow as defined in {{RFC6749}}.

 Subsequently, the AS generates a Batch Token and returns it to the Leader-Client in the Token response.
-The Batch Token is a JWT access token conforming to {{RFC9068}}, with the following claims and values:
+The Batch Token is a JWT access token conforming to {{RFC9068}}, with the following claims and values.

 ### Batch Token Claims